shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 Accuracy Metric |Decision Tree | K-Nearest Neighbor |
 ------------ | ------------- | -------------
 F1-Score | Content from cell 1 | Content from cell 2
-Jaccard Similarity Score | Content in the first column | Content in the second column
+Similarity Score | Content in the first column | Content in the second column